TL;DR

 If you’re still calculating payouts in Excel, Everstage automates commission calculations, enforces audit trails, and eliminates spreadsheet errors, freeing up ops teams to focus on strategic work.

-In this section, we’ll look at how companies are structuring compensation in 2024–2025, based on recent data.
+This section shows how companies structure compensation in 2024–2025, based on recent data.

 1. Sales Compensation Benchmarks

-Sales compensation benchmarks help organizations structure competitive pay plans that align with business objectives, drive performance, and retain top talent.
+Sales compensation benchmarks help you build competitive pay plans.
+Good benchmarks align pay with business goals and retain top talent.

-Below are key benchmarks that guide the development of effective sales compensation strategies:
+These key benchmarks guide effective sales compensation strategies:

-6. Quota Distribution by Role: Gartner’s survey of 145 B2B sales organizations reveals how sales compensation plans differ across roles:
+Quota Distribution by Role: Gartner's survey of 145 B2B sales organizations shows how plans differ across roles:

 2. SaaS Sales Compensation Benchmarks

-In SaaS, compensation models are evolving to reflect a shift from one-time deals to long-term customer value.
-A strong sales compensation plan in this space must balance base pay, variable earnings, and incentive design around recurring revenue goals.
+SaaS compensation models keep shifting from one-time deals toward long-term customer value.
+A strong plan balances base pay and variable earnings around recurring revenue goals.

-Based on the latest data from The Bridge Group's 2024 SaaS AE Metrics & Compensation Benchmark Report, here are key sales compensation benchmarks for SaaS Account Executives (AEs):
+The Bridge Group's 2024 SaaS AE Metrics & Compensation Benchmark Report reports these benchmarks for SaaS Account Executives (AEs):

-Another benchmark is NRR-Linked Incentives.
-As highlighted in ICONIQ Growth’s 2023 Sales Compensation report, more SaaS companies are tying compensation to Net Revenue Retention (NRR), especially in PLG or usage-based models, to encourage reps to prioritize long-term value over short-term wins.
+A second benchmark is NRR-Linked Incentives.
+ICONIQ Growth's 2023 Sales Compensation report shows more SaaS companies tying pay to Net Revenue Retention (NRR).
+PLG and usage-based models use it to push reps toward long-term value.

 3. Emerging Trends in Sales Compensation